Welcome, we're here to help.

 You must meet all requirements in each of these three areas to qualify for unemployment benefits.

 Your past wages are one of the eligibility requirements and the basis of your potential unemployment benefit amounts.
-We use the taxable wages your employer(s) have reported paying you during your base period to calculate your benefits.
+We use the taxable wages, earned in Texas, your employer(s) have reported paying you during your base period to calculate your benefits.
+If you worked in more than one state, see If You Earned Wages in More than One State.

 Your base period is the first four of the last five completed calendar quarters before the effective date of your initial claim.
 We do not use the quarter in which you file or the quarter before that; we use the one-year period before those two quarters.
 The effective date is the Sunday of the week in which you apply.
 The chart below can help you determine your base period.
 If you do not have enough wages from employment in the base period, TWC cannot pay you benefits.